Winiex/webpack-react-hmr-demo/README.md

 ## Test HMR functionality

 1. Open app/components/Counter.js
-2. Change the count increment amount in line 20
+2. Change the counter increment in line 20
 3. Watch the result in browser

 ## Credits